 Let’s get started!

-The gut-brain connection
+The gut-brain connection?

 Gut bacteria line our entire digestive system, but most live in our intestines and colon; they are known as microbiota or microbiome.
 These little creatures help process food, affecting everything from our metabolism and appetite to our mood, sleep, and immune system.
 The gut includes every organ in digesting food and processing it into poop.
 The gut lining is also called “the second brain”, and scientists call this little brain the enteric nervous system (ENS).
 The gut o” second brain” operates independently, communicating back and forth with your brain.
 These two organs are connected physically through the vagus nerve and biochemically through hormones and neurotransmitter messages.
 In other words, our brain affects our gut health.
 Likewise, our gut may affect our brain health. https://pubmed.ncbi.nlm.nih.gov/29593576/

 The gut bacteria produce and respond to the same neurochemicals, such as serotonin and dopamine, that the brain uses to regulate mood and cognition.
 About 400 times more serotonin is found in your gut than in your brain, to be exact.
 This means that if your gut is out of balance, this may affect your mental health and the other way around.
-For decades, doctors thought that anxiety and depression contributed to gastrointestinal problems such as constipation, diarrhoea or bloating.
+For decades, doctors thought anxiety and depression contributed to gastrointestinal problems such as constipation, diarrhoea or bloating.
 But studies are showing that it may also be the other way around.
 There is evidence that irritation in the gastrointestinal system may trigger mood changes, explaining why a higher percentage of people with functional bowel problems develop depression and anxiety.

 “Our two brains ‘talk’ to each other, so therapies that help one may help the other”

-Good bacteria vs bad bacteria
+Good bacteria vs harmful bacteria

 “…Inflammation is the root cause of disease…”

 Probiotics, Prebiotics and Psychobiotics to the rescue

 The right combination of probiotics and prebiotics will help regulate digestion and improve immunity and your mood.
 Probiotics: are live bacteria that have health benefits if eaten.
-You can get probiotics from supplements, or foods prepared by bacterial fermentation, such as yoghurt, kefir, sauerkraut, tempeh, and kimchi.
+You can get probiotics from supplements or foods prepared by bacterial fermentation, such as yoghurt, kefir, sauerkraut, tempeh, and kimchi.
 Prebiotics feed the good bacteria in your gut and help push away the harmful bacteria.
 Foods with prebiotics include apples, Jerusalem artichokes, onions, tomatoes, asparagus and radishes.

-“…Products that contain both prebiotics and probiotics are referred to as synbiotics.
+“…Products that contain both prebiotics and probiotics are referred to as synbiotics…”

 Suggestions for a happy gut